"Love is patient, love is kind. It does not envy, it does not boast, it is not proud."

 Agape in Relationship

-Agape transforms how you relate fundamentally.
-In conflict, you can disagree strongly while holding the other person's worth.
-In intimacy, it creates safety—when your partner knows your love isn't contingent on performance, they can relax and show up honestly.
+Agape changes how we relate at the most basic level.
+In conflict, we can disagree strongly while holding the other person's worth.
+In intimacy, it creates safety.
+When our partner knows our love is not contingent on performance, they can relax and show up honestly.

 At its deepest, agape touches something beyond personal preference or attachment.
-The love moving through you isn't entirely "yours"—it's a larger current you participate in, channeling something greater than individual desire or personal need.
+The love moving through us is not entirely "ours."
+It is a larger current we participate in, something that runs through us more than it comes from us.

 Cultivating Agape

-Fill your own cup first: Self-care is the foundation of sustainable giving.
+Fill our own cup first: Self-care is the foundation of sustainable giving.
 A full cup overflows naturally without effort or strain.
+We must treat ourselves with the same unconditional regard we offer others, without apology.

 Inquiry